Hoogsteen base pair

 A Hoogsteen base pair is a variation of base-pairing in nucleic acids such as the A•T pair.
 In this manner, two nucleobases, one on each strand, can be held together by hydrogen bonds in the major groove.
-A Hoogsteen base pair applies the N7 position of the purine base (as a hydrogen bond acceptor) and C6 amino group (as a donor), which bind the Watson–Crick (N3–C4) face of the pyrimidine base.
+Specifically, it happens when a pyrimidine base (C/T) uses its Watson–Crick (anti, N3–C4) face to bind the syn (N6–N7) face of a purine (A/G).

+Adenine, which is not a pyrimidine, is capable of using its anti (N1–N6) face to pair with the syn face of a purine to form a Hoogsteen-like base pair.
+Guanine can form a similar interaction with another purine base, forming a rigid cycle called a guanine tetrad in the case of four guanines.
+These are also "Hoogsteen base pairs" under the expanded understanding as anti-syn interaction.

+A reverse Hoogsteen base pair is when a pyrimidine's syn (N3–C2) face binds a purine's syn face.
+Under a systemic view of non-canonical base pairing, Hoogsteen base pairs (in the expanded sense) are called Watson-Crick/Hoogsteen, based on what faces are interacting (the syn face is called the Hoogsteen face).
+The reverse Hoogsteen base pair is called "Hoogsteen/Hoogsteen".

+Notation

+This article employs the "•" character in describing any noncovalent interaction, which can include Hoogsteen, reverse Hoogsteen, and Watson-Crick base pairs, in line with IUPAC's 1970 recommendation.

+According to the IUPAC, "-" is not acceptable because it implies covalent linkage and neither are ":" and "/" because they can be mistaken as ratios.
+Not using any symbol is also unacceptable because it can be confused with a (covalent) polymer sequence.

+IUPAC makes no specific recommendation for differentiating types of noncovalent bonds.
+When it is necessary to differentiate, this article uses "*" for the Hoogsteen pair, "□" for the Watson-Crick pair, and "△" for the reverse Hoogsteen pair.
+The typical Hogsteen pairs are A*T and G*C+ (note the charge on cytidine, indicating protonation).

 History

 Ten years after James Watson and Francis Crick published their model of the DNA double helix, Karst Hoogsteen reported a crystal structure of a complex in which analogues of A and T formed a base pair that had a different geometry from that described by Watson and Crick.
 Similarly, an alternative base-pairing geometry can occur for G•C pairs.
 Hoogsteen pointed out that if the alternative hydrogen-bonding patterns were present in DNA, then the double helix would have to assume a quite different shape.
 Hoogsteen base pairs are observed in alternative structures such as the four-stranded G-quadruplex structures that form in DNA and RNA.